thoriqzs25/SocialMediaDashboard/README.md

 - Viewing photos by clicking the random album will show It's owner
 - Click the image to show details
 - Click post to show comment
+- Click the 3 dot to edit post
 - Click album to show all photos inside the album
 # Parameters
 1. List of users (100%)